Too Much Time on My Hands

 "Too Much Time on My Hands" is a song by American rock band Styx, released as the second single from their tenth album Paradise Theatre.
 It was written and sung by Tommy Shaw, who also plays the lead guitar solo during the break in the song.
 It was Shaw's only top 10 single as a writer and vocalist with Styx.

 Background

 The inspiration for its lyrics came from Shaw's experiences in a bar in Niles, Michigan, U.S. The lyrics are about an unemployed man who has "given up hope for the afternoon soaps / and a bottle of cold brew."

 Reception

 Record World said that "Tommy Shaw's vocal is a perfect vehicle for this message about modern man's boredom and praised the "brisk beat and winding guitars."
 Allmusic critic Eduardo Rivadavia regarded "Too Much Time on My Hands" as one of Shaw's best singles.
-Classic Rock critic Malcolm Dome rated it as Styx 6th greatest song, saying that it shows a "new wave aptitude" linking Styx's 1970s material with 1980s music.
+Louder Sound and Billboard ranked "Too Much Time on My Hands" at number six and number three, respectively, on their lists of the 10 greatest Styx songs.